arcanemachine/phoenix-todo-list/support/deploy/README.md

     - Navigate to the directory `_build/prod/rel/todo_list/bin/`.
     - Stop the prod server: `./todo_list stop`

-### How To Start the Server Automatically When the System Boots
+### How To Start The Server Automatically When The System Boots

-- Ensure that your environment is configured properly using the instructions in the previous section.
+1. Ensure that your environment is configured properly using the instructions in the previous section.

-- Ensure that lingering is enabled for your user account so that services can run on startup:
+2. Ensure that lingering is enabled for your user account so that services can run on startup:

 - `sudo loginctl enable-linger $USER`

-- Run the `systemd` service file generator in `support/scripts/native-systemd-service-file-generate`.
+3. Run the `systemd` service file generator in `support/scripts/native-systemd-service-file-generate`.

 - This script will place a `systemd` service file called `phoenix-todo-list.service` in the `$USER/.config/systemd/user/phoenix`
 - To view the `systemd` service file template in the console instead of writing the file, set the `DRY_RUN=1` environment variable before running the script.

-- The `systemd` service file should now be available in the `$USER/.config/systemd/user/phoenix` directory.
+4. The `systemd` service file should now be available in the `$USER/.config/systemd/user/phoenix` directory.

-- Reload the `systemd` daemons: `systemctl --user daemon-reload`
+5. Reload the `systemd` daemons: `systemctl --user daemon-reload`

-- Start the service: `systemctl --user start phoenix-todo-list.service`
+6. Start the service: `systemctl --user start phoenix-todo-list.service`

 - Stop the service: `systemctl --user stop phoenix-todo-list.service`

-- To enable the service on startup: `systemctl --user enable phoenix-todo-list.service`
+7. To enable the service on startup: `systemctl --user enable phoenix-todo-list.service`

 - To disable the service from running on startup: `systemctl --user disable phoenix-todo-list.service`

-- To view the logs for the service (useful for troubleshooting): `journalctl --user -xe --unit phoenix-todo-list`
+8. To view the logs for the service (useful for troubleshooting): `journalctl --user -xe --unit phoenix-todo-list`

 ## Deploying With Containers

 To deploy with Docker/Podman containers, see `support/containers/README.md`.

 Any non-Traefik deployment strategy can be used with Caddy.
-To set up Caddy, continue reading.
+To set up Caddy, see the [section below](#deploying-with-caddy)

 ## Deploying With Caddy